pvictorf/php_slim_framework_project_struct/README.md

   * In **boot/bootstrap.php** configure extensions that you want use.

 # Models
- * Extends eloquent ORM to get all data for your database (see: https://laravel.com/docs/7.x/eloquent)
+ * Extends eloquent ORM to connect your database to application (see: https://laravel.com/docs/7.x/eloquent)

 # Views
  * Native PHP template system (see: https://platesphp.com/)